Greggpeter234/Heart-Disease-Prediction/README.md

 - 1. There is a significant difference in cholesterol levels between people with and without heart disease
 - 2. There is a significant association of sex with heart disease with Males at increased risk
 - 3. There is a significant difference in cholesterol levels across different chest pain types.
-- 4. There is a significant linear correlation between Age and Cholesterol Levels.
+- 4. There is a significant linear correlation between Age and Cholesterol Levels and the Age Distribution chart show a strong correlation between Heart Diseases and Cholesterol Level among certain Age groups.
 - 5. Logistic Regression produced an accuracy of 82.58% for heart disease prediction
 - 6. Random Forest produced an accuracy of 83.71% for heart disease prediction